Introduction.

 The next executable line instantiates the Collection Object ObjColl in memory.

 Next, a For . . .
 Next Loop is set up to run for 1 to iMax (or 5) times.
-The Arr is instantiated as ClsArea Class Object in memory, in preparation for assigning the first ‘Bed Room1’ Property Values.
-The room Description will be created with the constant value Bed Room and with the control variable j value to the name of the Rooms, as ‘Bed Room1’ to ‘Bed Room5’.
+The Arr is instantiated as a ClsArea Class Object, in memory, in preparation for assigning the first ‘Bed Room1’ Property Values.
+The room Description will be created by the constant value Bed Room and with the control variable j, value to the name of the Rooms, as ‘Bed Room1’ to ‘Bed Room5’.

 The Set Arr = Nothing statement removes the current Class object from memory.

 The For . . .
-Next Loop repeats to Add four more items into the Collection.
+Next Loop repeats to Add four more items in the Collection.

 Next, the For. . .
 Next Loop, in the Printing Section, uses the Obj Object variable as a control to read each item from the Collection and prints the ClsArea Object Property Values in the Debug Window.